sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 - "/uploads/9-testimonials.png"
 challenge: How might we make it easier for teams to find suitable candidates?
 maintag: Customer Experience Strategy
 whatstatement: Understanding the current recruitment processes, so we can better optimise the efficiency and provide a better experience.

 ---
 **Case Study Overview**

 SDSN Youth is a network of young professionals and students, who work together to empower youth globally to create sustainable solutions.

-The network is also ever growing, and also being predominately volunteers, we have a considerable turnover as well.
-On top of that, most of our programs are 12 month programs, meaning recruitment is an essential part of our operations, and the first interaction most people have with us.
+The network is also ever-growing, and also being predominately volunteers, we have a considerable turnover as well.
+On top of that, most of our programs are 12-month programs, meaning recruitment is an essential part of our operations, and the first interaction most people have with us.

 The challenge for this case study was focusing on volunteer recruitment, and to see what the experience is as a candidate and recruiter, and identify any potential for any uplift.

-The outcome was a more professional structure and process - both in terms of the recruiter knowing how to approach the tasks, and for the candidate going through the experience.
+The outcome was a more professional structure and process - both in terms of the recruiter knowing how to approach the tasks and for the candidate going through the experience.

 * Time reduction in the recruitment process, going from 3-4 minutes/step to <30 seconds \[98%+ reduction in time needed/step\]
 * Time candidate spent in questionnaire stage timeframe dropped from 47.4 days to 6.9 days